If you have any trouble logging in to your account, contact us.

 1 – Prepare your 3D file

-The first step to start your manufacturing process with additive manufacturing is to create a digital 3D model of the product you want to make physically.
+The first step to start your manufacturing process with additive manufacturing is to create a digital 3D model (a file such as a STL file) of the product you want to make physically.
 You can do this by using 3D modeling software to create your object.
 Discover our selection of free CAD software to develop your project.

 Preparing your file for 3D printing with SLA is an essential step in your process.
 This 3D file has to be perfectly printable.
 At Sculpteo, we see a lot of 3D models with errors, resulting in non-printable files.
 Moreover, even if the part is 3D printable, your part has to be resistant enough so it doesn’t break or be deformed.
 Find out how to overcome these common 3D printing mistakes.
 Good news for you, as the SLA technology can create a complex object, you will have the opportunity to have a detailed and exact 3D model for your project.

 2- Get the SLA 3D printer ready to print

 SLA 3D printers are usually desktop 3D printers with a high resolution.
 The majority of print settings are defined by the manufacturer and cannot be altered.
 The layer height and portion orientation are the sole inputs.

 If you don’t have your SLA 3D printer, you can use an online 3D printing service such as Sculpteo, and any technical preparation will be done for you by our operators!
 Sculpteo uses Formlabs 3D printers to 3D print your parts with excellent quality and reliability.

 Once all setup checks have been made, the printer is prepared to print; the laser will cure the photopolymer resin according to your 3D model until the print is complete.

 There are two different setups for stereolithography 3D printers: top-down and bottom-up printers.

 Top-down printers place the laser source above the tank, and the part is built facing upwards.
 The build platform begins at the top of the resin vat and moves downwards after every layer.